Last Revised: March 17, 2023

 My name doesn't doesn't appear in the trainee information search even though I'm already an employee.

 - Your name should only appear in the “Trainee Information” search results if you have completed radiation training in the past.
 If you have never taken radiation training from EHRS, register as a new radiation user.

-I did the on-line training but my records still have not been updated in Knowledge Link.
+I did the on-line training but my records still have not been updated in Workday Learning.
 What should I do?

-- Radiation Safety training is NOT available through Knowledge Link.
-You can only view your training history and track compliance through Knowledge Link.
-Please note that there is a time delay between attending training and viewing your updated history in Knowledge Link.
-Radiation Safety training data is uploaded to Knowledge link daily.
+- Radiation Safety training is NOT available through Workday Learning.
+You can only view your training history and track compliance through Workday Learning.
+Please note that there is a time delay between attending training and viewing your updated history in Workday Learning.
+Radiation Safety training data is uploaded to Workday Learning daily.
 Please allow 2 business days for your information to be available there.
 If the problem continues, please contact use at 215-898-7187

 I work in a laboratory where RAM is used and/or stored, but I will not be handling any radioactive material.
 Do I need to complete radiation safety training?